Schools, Academies, Nurseries, Home Education.

 Week 3:- Build their shelter for a test at the end of the session meaning those who like shelter building can continue those who do not venture off.
 This is where tool use comes into use.
 We will recap to all about safe use.
-At the end of session all camp mates will enter their shelters.
-Water will be used to test.
+At the end of session all camp mates will enter their shelters and water will be used to test.

-Week 6:- Entirely child led with supervision. they can chose what they wish to do with the ask that they help someone who finds it difficult.
-The last session they will learn to make pizza and cook it on a fire with their own toppings. once eating time we will do reflection time with what the children liked and disliked with reasons.
+Week 6:- Entirely child led with supervision, they can choose what they wish to do with the ask that they help someone who finds it difficult.
+The last session they will learn to make pizza and cook it on a fire with their own toppings.
+Once eating time we will do reflection time with what the children liked and disliked with reasons.
 Before they go each child will get a BushKraft certificate to keep for something positive they did. (there is always something for every child)

 Within 2 weeks if required we will pass our observations of the children to the school to hopefully see practical, or academic strengths the children did not know they had.